 3. Pool Days

 Wyatt says pools bring about endless options for fun summer photo opportunities.
 To help kids remember where they spent their days swimming years from now, Wyatt recommends getting close to your child, then backing up.

 "Get the details, then step back to capture the whole scene," says Wyatt.

 "And look for reactions," Wyatt continues.
 "For example, if your son is jumping into the pool to play with your daughter, shoot his jumping in, but then turn your camera to your daughter's face as he joins her."

 4. Summer Nights

-Sarah Wilkerson, CEO of Clickin Moms, an online photography community, says in low light conditions, it is important to bump up the ISO settings on your camera, since the camera is likely to be firing more slowly.
+Sarah Wilkerson, CEO of Clickin Moms, says in low light conditions, it is important to bump up the ISO settings on your camera, since the camera is likely to be firing more slowly.
 Wilkerson also cautions that it is important to stay as still as possible when taking nighttime photos, in order to get a clear shot.

 "Those long, warm evenings that go way past bedtime are likely to be among your kids' favorite summer memories, so be ready to capture the firefly hunt, campfire or fireworks display," says Wilkerson.